clober-dex/v2-subgraph/config/how_to_add_new_network.md

    - `config.json` should contain any additional configuration needed for the network.
      - `network`: The name of the network (e.g., "arbitrum", "optimism", etc.).
 It should match the directory name.
      - `hasRouterGateway`: A boolean indicating whether the network has a router gateway (default is `false`).
 If this is set to `true`, the subgraph will include the router gateway events.

+3. To use deploy script, add the network to the `deploy.ts` file in the `scripts` directory.
+Add a new entry in the `script/utils/prepare-network.ts` file in `NETWORK` enumeration.